-Vessel On agreement of the potential list of bidders, each of the bidders must be pre-qualified to confirm their suitability to perform satisfactorily when compared with contract operator prequalification requirements and ALNG operating standards. process It is important to assess through a pre-qualification assessment or evaluation process each potential bidder's SHEMS performance and Safety Management Systems and the elements it contains as well as its effective implementation, measurement, and any gaps.
-The Contractor may be considered SHEMS qualified in three ways: Documented proof that the Contractor performs or performed the same or similar service for ALNG within the last three years with an acceptable SHEMS performance, with evidence of prior satisfactory safety audits or pre-qualification.
-Third-party SHEMS type auditors accepted by ALNG perform a professional audit and qualify contractor according to SHEMS standards.
-Contractor goes through an ALNG accepted pre-qualification process.
-Pre-A pre-qualification questionnaire can be developed to evaluate potential contractors. qualification These are typically based on five general key focus areas of contractor SHEMS questionnaire performance: Leadership and communication Crew competency Worker empowerment and involvement Program effectiveness Gap closure
+On agreement of the potential list of bidders, each of the bidders must be pre-qualified to confirm their suitability to perform satisfactorily when compared with contract requirements and our operating standards.

+It is important to assess through a pre-qualification assessment or evaluation process each potential bidder's SHEMS performance and Safety Management Systems and the elements it contains as well as its effective implementation, measurement, and any gaps.

+The Contractor may be considered SHEMS qualified in three ways:

+- Documented proof that the Contractor performs or performed the same or similar service for ALNG within the last three years with an acceptable SHEMS performance, with evidence of prior satisfactory safety audits or pre-qualification. - Third-party SHEMS type auditors accepted by ALNG perform a professional audit and qualify contractor according to SHEMS standards. - Contractor goes through an ALNG accepted pre-qualification process.

+Pre-qualification questionnaire

+A pre-qualification questionnaire can be developed to evaluate potential contractors.
+These are typically based on five general key focus areas of contractor SHEMS performance:

+- Leadership and communication

+- Crew competency

+- Worker empowerment and involvement

+- Program effectiveness

+- Gap closure